Aliases and Scripts

 Even simpler, this is just a list of things that I benefit greatly from being able to quickly remind myself:

-• The syntax to quickly print “foo=’bar’” in Python, given a variable foo containing the value "bar"
+- The syntax to quickly print “foo=’bar’” in Python, given a variable

 #!/usr/bin/env python3